BOARD GOVERNANCE MANUAL OF

 2. SIS VISION AND MISSION

-The SIS vision is to become one of the leading international schools, operating according to the best educational standards and principles, providing pre-school to Grade 12 students an academically, socially and personally stimulating and safe environment that will allow them to develop their individual potentials and prepare them for the challenges and responsibilities of global citizenship.
+The SIS vision is to be one of the leading international schools, operating according to the best educational standards and principles, providing pre-school to Grade 12 students an academically, socially and personally stimulating and safe environment that will allow them to develop their individual potentials and prepare them for the challenges and responsibilities of global citizenship.
 A Global citizen is respectful, resilient and reflective, in their daily actions towards themselves and others, as they actively seek to make a positive impact in both their own and the international environment.

 The SIS mission is to deliver an internationally recognised curriculum in a positive and thriving intercultural atmosphere that will develop students who feel: